• Skip to primary navigation

 Optional Garnishes

-• Grated pepper jack cheese or pickled jalapenos for added spiciness
+• grated pepper jack cheese or pickled jalapenos, for extra spiciness

 Instructions